 Healthcare funding in the news

-- Why we need to improve health care funding accountability: New analysis - Canadian Medical Association
+- COMMENTARY: Why we need to track health care funding — and hire a chief accountability officer - Canadian Medical Association